doombubbles/bg3-mods/README.md

 #### Way of the Four Elements

-Reduced the Ki Point costs of many Disciple of the Elements spells by 1
+- Reduced the Ki Point costs of most Disciple of the Elements spells by 1.
+- Touch of the Storm and Chill of the Mountain also activate Extra Attack
+- Improved Elemental Casting has the added effect: Bonuses you receive to your Unarmed Damage also apply to damage you deal with your Disciple of the Elements spells.

 ## Feats